evanrosa/pipe_demo/README.md

 # Pipe-Style Data Engineering Demo

-This repository demonstrates a **streaming and batch data pipeline** inspired by Pipe’s mission of analyzing recurring revenue data for financing.
+This repository demonstrates a **streaming and batch data pipeline** inspired by Pipe’s mission of helping entrepreneurs build and scale their businesses by providing access to capital.
 Here, I use Google BigQuery’s sandbox (free tier) for data storage and SQLMesh for transformations—plus local Kafka for streaming events.

 ## Overview